 CHAPTER 1: Getting started as a member 5 SECTION 1 Introduction 6 SECTION 2 What makes you eligible to be a plan member?
-7 SECTION 3 Important membership materials you will receive 8 SECTION 4 Your monthly costs for Brand New Day Bridges Choice Plan .
-10 SECTION 5 More information about your monthly premium .
-13 SECTION 6 Keeping your plan membership record up to date .
-14 SECTION 7 How other insurance works with our plan .
-15 CHAPTER 2: Important phone numbers and resources .
-17 SECTION 1 Brand New Day Bridges Choice Plan contacts (how to contact us, including how to reach Member Services) SECTION 2 Medicare (how to get help and information directly from the Federal Medicare program) .
-21 SECTION 3 State Health Insurance Assistance Program (free help, information, and answers to your questions about Medicare) .
-23 SECTION 4 Quality Improvement Organization .
-24 SECTION 5 Social Security .
-25 SECTION 6 Medicaid .
-25 SECTION 7 Information about programs to help people pay for their prescription drugs .
-26 SECTION 8 How to contact the Railroad Retirement Board .
-28 SECTION 9 Do you have "group insurance" or other health insurance from an employer? .
-29 CHAPTER 3: Using the plan for your medical services .
-30 SECTION 1 Things to know about getting your medical care covered as a member of our plan .
-31 SECTION 2 Use providers in the plan's network to get your medical care .
-33 SECTION 3 How to get services when you have an emergency or urgent need for care or during a disaster .
-36 SECTION 4 What if you are billed directly for the full cost of your services? .
-38 SECTION 5 How are your medical services covered when you are in a "clinical research study"? .
+7 SECTION 3 Important membership materials you will receive 8 SECTION 4 Your monthly costs for Brand New Day Embrace Choice Plan 10 SECTION 5 More information about your monthly premium 13 SECTION 6 Keeping your plan membership record up to date 14 SECTION 7 How other insurance works with our plan 15 CHAPTER 2: Important phone numbers and resources 17 SECTION 1 SECTION 2 Medicare (how to get help and information directly from the Federal Medicare program) 21 SECTION 3 State Health Insurance Assistance Program (free help, information, and answers to your questions about Medicare) 23 SECTION 4 Quality Improvement Organization 24 SECTION 5 Social Security 25 SECTION 6 Medicaid 25 SECTION 7 Information about programs to help people pay for their prescription drugs .
+26 SECTION 8 How to contact the Railroad Retirement Board 28 SECTION 9 Do you have "group insurance" or other health insurance from an employer?
+29 CHAPTER 3: Using the plan for your medical services 30 SECTION 1 5 57 .
+31 SECTION 2 33 SECTION 3 How to get services when you have an emergency or urgent need for care or during a disaster .
+36 SECTION 4 What if you are billed directly for the full cost of your services? .38 SECTION 5 How are your medical services covered when you are in a "clinical research study"? .
 39